fbpx

 1. How much can you afford to pay?
 SPs are expensive (compared to Regular premium policies), even though you’re only contributing one time.
 Think about how much money you can put aside now, and how long it will last until you have enough money saved up for your first payment.

 2. What do you want from this plan?
 The most important thing is to make sure that there really is something in this plan for you.
 What are you trying to accomplish?
 Do you want guaranteed income when you retire?
 Do you want a lump sum when leaving the workforce?
-Make sure that your plan will help your early retirement?
+Make sure that your plan will help your early retirement.
 Do you want the option to change the payout period?

 Many people are finding it difficult to find the best retirement plan that is suitable for their financial situation.
 With so many options to choose from, it’s hard to know where you should even start.